Enric Reyna

-Enric Reyna i Martínez (Barcelona, 1940) is a builder from Barcelona, who was the 37th president of FC Barcelona on 12 February 2003, following the resignation of Joan Gaspart.
+Enric Reyna i Martínez (Barcelona, 1940) is a businessman from Barcelona, who was the 37th president of Barcelona on 12 February 2003, following the resignation of Joan Gaspart.

-Career at FC Barcelona
+Career at Barcelona

 Enric Reyna joined the Catalan club's management in 2000 during the period of Joan Gaspart.
-In December 2002, he became vice president of the club, then President from 12 February 2003.
+In December 2002, he became vice president of the club, then president from 12 February 2003.
 He left his post on 6 May 2003.